 As soon as students leave secondary school their clothing options widen massively.
 Some former students might never wear a suit again outside of interviews or special occasions.
 Even most modern offices have done away with ‘smart casual’ in favour of ‘plain old casual’.
 For students who’ve taken on apprenticeships or a trade, they’re even less likely to don a suit day-to-day.

-It begs the question: why do we promote business dress at school when it’s not an accurate representation of reality for 95% of the population?
+It begs the question: why do we promote a teacher dress code at school when it’s not an accurate representation of reality for 95% of the population?
 If little else, the notion feels old fashioned.

 It’s about perception, obviously!

 Now we circle back to one of the big reasons behind business dress in the first place: professionalism.
 Or the perception of it.
 Some would argue that a scruffy teacher commands no respect in the classroom, their students will see the lack of effort in the wardrobe department as a lack of discipline and follow by example.
 That’s not exactly fair and any and all teachers know that if a student is going to misbehave, they care less about your shirt and tie combo.